CodeBusher/optimal-dog-walking-route/README.md

 - **Edge weights** combine travel time and rewards into a single cost:

 ```
-final_weight = time_cost - edge_reward - destination_node_reward
+edge.final_weight = time_cost - edge_reward - destination_node_reward
 ```

-A lower (or more negative) weight means a more desirable path.
+A lower (or more negative) `final_weight` means a more desirable path.
 The **Bellman-Ford algorithm** finds the path with the lowest total weight from a given start point, effectively maximizing the walking experience while keeping travel time reasonable.

 ### Reward Scale